cryptonative-ch/aqua-js/examples/create-fixed-price-sale.md

 This example demonstrates how to create a `FixedPrice` Sale using the Mesa contracts on xDAI.

-Creating a Sale using Mesa contract always involves two major trasnactions:
+Creating a Sale using Mesa contract always involves two major transaction:

 1. Launch a Sale Template from the `MesaFactory`.
 2. Launch the Sale from the `SaleTemplate`.